-We are 3-dimensional beings living in a 3-dimensional world, and a fourth or fifth dimension is already way, way beyond our capabilities of imagination, let alone the mysteries of Creation and what existed before the Universe as we know it.
+We are 3-dimensional beings living in a 3-dimensional world, and even just a fourth or fifth dimension is already way, way beyond our capabilities of imagination, let alone the mysteries of Creation and what existed before the Universe as we know it.

 For example, the Me'am Lo'ez explains that the upper waters weren't and aren't real water as we think of it, but a type of spiritual substance.

-And again, who's to say not?
+And again: Who's to say not?

 Especially with scientists claiming everything is billions of years old & finding ice all over the galaxy, why not believe that the Universe started off as giant womb?